Subject Source: Library of Congress Subject Headings

 Dates: 1823-1878; Majority of material found within 1850-1874

 Collection Number: A&M.3095

-Overview Papers of William Lantz (b.
+Scope and Contents Papers of William Lantz (b.
 1810), a Blacksville, WV farmer, constable, postmaster, and general store owner, and his descendants, particularly Remembrance Lantz.
 Included are family and business correspondence; bills, invoices, and ledger sheets relating principally to the Lantz family's general store; and militia documents and legal papers documenting William Lantz's activities as constable, justice of the peace, and commissioner of revenue for Blacksville.